GarryLiuN/stat333/md/full_note.md

 __Answer__: The joint distribution of a large number of r.v's is very complicated, because it does not take advantage of the special structure of $T$(time).

 For example, simple random walk.
-The full distribution of $(S_0, S_1, ..., S_n$ is complicated or $n$ large.
+The full distribution of $(S_0, S_1, ..., S_n)$ is complicated for $n$ large.
 However, the structure is actually simple if we focus on the adjacent times:

 $$
 S_{n+1}=S_n+X_{n+1}$$